 - Espresso: $1.60

-Prague does have plenty of cheap accommodation, but you’ll probably want to book a little early to ensure you get the best options.
-There are also a good number of very cheap hotels (they’ll probably be fairly bare-bones), or you can spend a little extra if you want more comforts.
-Rental apartments are a great option in Prague (I probably wouldn’t even consider getting a hotel room).
+Prague has plenty of cheap hostels but you want to book early to ensure you get the best deal—especially on weekends during the summer when people arrive to party.
+There are also a good number of very cheap hotels (they’ll probably be fairly bare-bones) or you can spend a little extra if you want something more comfortable.
+Rental apartments can also be a good option for longer stays or if you’re with a large group.

-There are many quality hostels in Prague and they’re priced well.
-The average price per night is about $12-$20, although many hostels raise their prices on the weekend.
-Remember, these prices are for a bed in a shared dorm room.
-If you want a private room, expect to pay $40-$70.
+The nightly price of a well-rated hostel in Prague starts around $22-$30/night per person—although many hostels raise their prices on the weekend (remember, these prices are for a bed in a shared dorm room).
+Private rooms start are around $45-$90 per night.
 Check out the latest hostel prices at Hostelworld since prices are always fluctuating.

 The Top-Rated Hostels in Prague: